mesonbuild/meson/docs/markdown/Wrap-dependency-system-manual.md

 static library).

 To use this kind of a project as a dependency you could just copy and extract it inside your project's `subprojects` directory.

 However there is a simpler way.
 You can specify a Wrap file that tells Meson how to download it for you.
+If you then use this subproject in your build, Meson will automatically download and extract it during build.
+This makes subproject embedding extremely easy.

+All wrap files must have a name of `<project_name>.wrap` form and be in `subprojects` dir.

+Currently Meson has three kinds of wraps:
+- wrap-file
+- wrap-file with Meson build patch
+- wrap-git

+## wrap-file

-An example wrap file would look like this and should be put in `subprojects/foobar.wrap`:
+An example wrap file for `libfoobar` would have a name `libfoobar.wrap` and would look like this:

 ```ini
 [wrap-file]